rafsalrahim/rafsalrahim/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on : Different Blockchain Technology manily Corda and Fabric
-- 🌱 I’m currently learning : ML,AI, Kubernetes
+- 🌱 I’m currently learning : ML,Etherium, Kubernetes
 - 💬 Ask me about : Blockchain, animies, history
 - 📫 How to reach me: [Email](mailto:rafsalkrahim@gmail.com)
 - 😄 Pronouns: He/Him/His